apharius/cherubplay-autoposter/README.md

 **Q: Will you extend functionality to include directory requests?**

-**A:** Short answer: No. Long answer: Maybe, but I'm probably not going to release that part to the public.
-It runs the risk of getting spammy all too fast.
+**A:** I already have.
+However, I am not releasing it to the public.
+The chaos that would cause is not something I want to be responsible for.

 **Q: Do you accept suggestions from others?**